creativecommons/wp-plugin-creativecommons-website/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-This project pretend to add some of the Vocabulary components as Gutenberg blocks.
+This project provides custom Gutenberg blocks for Creative Commons websites.

 This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).

 Below you will find some information on how to run scripts.